 13. The Doctor’s Wife.
 5 jelly babies.
 Getting Neil Gaiman to write for Doctor Who was a coup, and true to expectations he delivered a whopper.
 This story takes the living essence of the TARDIS, pours it into a human being, gives it voice, and explores its (her) relationship with the Doctor.
 Idris is a spellbinding character, constantly speaking out of tense as she lives moments of the Doctor’s life in non-linear fashion, and insisting on an equal playing field by insisting that it was she in fact who stole him and not the other way around.
 In a perfectly geeky way, the TARDIS gives the Doctor what no other “woman” can (not even River Song), constant adventure, which he gives her back in turn.
 When Idris finally has to die and they both start breaking down, I was doing the same.
 And those aren’t even the best parts, which go to Amy and Rory trapped inside the darkened TARDIS robbed of its soul, and tormented by a voice out of hell.

 15. Dark Water.
 5 jelly babies.
 This is the only double-bill that places on my list without its other half.
-Dark Water is an incredibly subdued horror piece filled with all sorts of upsetting ideas, like dead people feeling the pain of their corpses’ cremations, and the dead being coldly alone in a Sheol-like limbo.
+It’s a subdued horror piece filled with all sorts of upsetting ideas, like dead people feeling the pain of their corpses’ cremations, and the dead being coldly alone in a Sheol-like limbo.
 The alternate-reality sequence of Clara standing on the edge of a Mount Doom look-alike, threatening the Doctor, and finally throwing all of his TARDIS keys into the lava is their best dramatic scene in all of seasons eight and nine.
 But the story’s second half, Death in Heaven, takes too many problematic turns with the Cybermen.
 The Brigadier-Cyberman is rubbish, and Danny’s love overcoming his cyber-impulses is so awful it nearly ruins the story.
 If Death in Heaven had delivered even half decently, the entire double-bill would rank at this slot.
 But the first part is truly excellent.

 16. Fires of Pompeii.
 5 jelly babies.
 The most ambitious historical of the new series achieves greatness with everything — drama, horror, tragedy, time paradoxes, and not a minute of screen time wasted.
 It tackles the dilemma of whether or not history should be altered to save lives, and the Doctor’s struggle to pull the lever recalls Tom Baker’s agony over whether or not to change history by committing genocide on the Daleks.
 The Sibylline Sisterhood is another throw-back to the Hinchcliffe era (The Brain of Morbius), and half of the fourth-season’s special effects budget seems to have gone into creating the Pyrovile (stone-magma creatures resembling Balrogs) which the priestesses are hideously transforming into.
 That the Doctor is the one to blow up Vesuvius and murder thousands is genius, and if you aren’t weeping with Donna at the end you’re made of stone yourself.